felangel/bloc/docs/coreconcepts.md

 ### Error Handling

-> Every `Cubit` has an `addError` method which can be used to indicate that an error has occurred.
+> Every `Cubit` has an `onError` method which can be used to indicate that an error has occurred.

 ```dart
 class CounterCubit extends Cubit<int> {